-- 8.14.6 The Commission shall report to the Board, except where any issue or report concerns a member of the Board, in which case the Commission shall report to Council. - 8.14.7 The Commission may adopt its own rules of procedure to govern its meetings and operations. - 8.14.8 The Commission shall: - (a) promote ethical behaviour within World Sailing and the sport of sailing generally; - keep the World Sailing Code of Ethics under review and propose any amendments it may consider necessary; - (c) carry out investigations into complaints submitted under the World Sailing Code of Ethics and make reports to the Board (or Council if a report concerns a member of the Board): - (d) advise World Sailing and its members on the proper application of the Code of Ethics (including by issuing guidance); and - (e) provide confidential guidance on request concerning a questions of ethics.
+- 8.14.6 The Commission shall report to the Board, except where any issue or report concerns a member of the Board, in which case the Commission shall report to Council. - 8.14.7 The Commission may adopt its own rules of procedure to govern its meetings and operations. - 8.14.8 The Commission shall: - (a) promote ethical behaviour within World Sailing and the sport of sailing generally; - (b) keep the World Sailing Code of Ethics under review and propose any amendments it may consider necessary; - (c) carry out investigations and adjudicate on complaints submitted under the World Sailing Code of Ethics; - (d) advise World Sailing and its members on the proper application of the Code of Ethics (including by issuing guidance); - (e) provide confidential guidance on request concerning a questions of ethics; and - (f) appoint and remove Ethics Officers.